[This guide has been updated to reflect the 2019/20 tax year changes, you can read the updated guide here]

 If you die, a surviving spouse or civil partner is eligible for a one-off additional ISA contribution allowance that is equivalent to the value of the deceased person’s ISA at their time of death; this is referred to as an ‘additional permitted subscription’, or APS allowance.
 This additional allowance is available even if the actual ISA value is bequeathed to someone else in your will (the benefits themselves will lose their ISA status).
 To allow time for the administration of more complex estates to be completed, ISAs can retain their tax-free status for up to 3 years the date of death.

-You can download this information in our ISAs Explained Q&A Guide.
+You can download the latest ISA information in our ISAs Explained Q&A Guide.

 If you’re interested in finding out more about Castle Trust’s Fortress Bond ISAs, there’s more information on our Investments Information page.